huasmc/shop-nestjs-mongodb/README.md

 ## Description

 NestJS server side application that implements sign-up and user authentication with JWT.
-Performs CRUD operations for shopping orders using MongoDB.
+Performs CRUD operations for shopping orders using MongoDB using Role based guards for authorization.

 ## Installation